 These images taken by MRO’s HiRISE camera are not in true color because they include infrared information in order to be optimized for geological science.

-Other discoveries have resulted from additional capabilities of the orbiter.
-These include identifying underground geologic structures, scanning atmospheric layers and observing the entire planet’s weather daily.
-All six of the orbiter’s science instruments remain productive in an extended mission more than seven years after completion of the mission’s originally planned primary science phase.
+Other discoveries have resulted from the additional capabilities of the orbiter.
+These include identifying underground geologic structures, scanning atmospheric layers, and observing the entire planet’s weather daily.
+All six of the orbiter’s science instruments remain productive in an extended mission more than seven years after the completion of the mission’s originally planned primary science phase.